Quick Wins for Reducing Time-to-Fill in Your Recruitment Process

 2. Improve your job descriptions for clarity and appeal

 A vague or overly technical job description can deter qualified candidates and flood your pipeline with the wrong ones.
-Review your job postings to ensure they’re clear, compelling, and aligned with what top candidates want to know.
+Review your postings to ensure they’re clear, compelling, and aligned with what top candidates want to know.

 Quick win: Use plain language, highlight key responsibilities, and include what makes your company a great place to work—especially for in-demand roles.